-According to the Vocational Rehabilitation and Employment of Disabled Persons Act, all employers with at least 20 employees, with the exception of foreign diplomatic and consular representations, social enterprises or employment centres, are obliged to employ a certain number of disabled persons, proportional to the total number of employees ("quota").
-The employer who does not fulfil the quota requirement has to pay an amount of 70 per cent of the minimum salary for each disabled person who would have to have been employed by the employer in order to fulfil the quota, into a special fund.
+social enterprises or employment centres, are obliged to employ a certain number of disabled persons, proportional to the total number of employees ("quota").
+The quota may differ depending on the registered business activity of the employer, but it cannot be lower than two per cent and not higher than six per cent of the total number of employees.
+The employer who does not fulfill the quota requirement has to pay a contribution in the amount of 70 per cent of the minimum salary for each disabled person who would have to have been employed by the employer in order to fulfil the quota, into a special fund.
+Such contribution may be lowered by the employer having the business cooperation agreement concluded with a company employing only disabled employees or an employment center.

 Employment of foreign nationals is regulated by ZDR-1, by the Foreigners Act and the Employment, Self-employment and Work of Aliens Act.
 The legislation generally differs between (i) non-EU citizens and (ii) citizens of EU Member States, countries in the European Economic Area ("EEA") and Swiss citizens.
-According to the above legislation a non-EU citizen may only find work or employment in Slovenia, if he has previously obtained a single residence and work permit ("single permit").
+According to the above legislation a non-EU citizen may only find work or employment in Slovenia if he has previously obtained a single residence and work permit ("single permit").

-A single permit is issued by the Slovenian administrative units, the Employment Service of Slovenia approving it beforehand.
+A single permit is issued by Slovenian administrative units, the Employment Service of Slovenia approving it beforehand.
 In certain exceptional cases, instead of the single permit, a work permit, a temporary residence permit or the confirmation of the registration with the Employment Service of Slovenia shall be obtained.

 The single permit allows foreign nationals from third countries to enter Slovenia and find residence, employment and work in Slovenia.